Never Say Never (Ian McLagan album)

 Never Say Never a 2008 album by former Small Faces and Faces keyboardist Ian McLagan.
 It is McLagan's sixth full studio album.
 Never Say Never was released on February 28, 2008 on McLagan's own Maniac Records.
 McLagan had worked sporadically on the album since before recording and releasing Spiritual Boy, his tribute album to former bandmate Ronnie Lane, in 2006.

+The album was rated four out of five stars by AllMusic.